mariodavid/mariodavid.github.io/_drafts/jax-docker-article.md

 </figure>

-## Use cases for getting started with Docker for the rest of us
+## Use cases for classic environments

-Even if Docker is will not directly lead to production usage in classical environments, the article shows that it does not need microservices or deploying every ten minutes into production at all to be benefitial.
+Even if Docker is will not directly lead to production usage in classic environments, the article shows that it does not need microservices or deploying every ten minutes into production at all to be benefitial.

 It might have various technical or organisational reasons that Docker might not be used in production in classical environments (although it is worth considering).
 It nevertheless makes sense for one of the following scenarions: